What is FMEA Analysis?

 Once they are identified, all failure modes should be listed.
 This listing should be done per function in technical terms.
 When taking a note, the ultimate effect of each failure mode should be considered.

-Severity involves how severe will be the effect of failure.
+Severity involves how severe the effect of failure will be.
 Here, it is better to spot the effect of failure on a 1-10 scale.
 You have judged it right.
 If an effect has one as the rating, it means that it has the least severity and if an effect is given 10 as the rating, the effect will be very severe.
 Here, you can gain a better understanding of how to rate the effects:

-1. Rating 10 – Very high and hazardous.
-When an effect has this number, the product can turn out to be in-operative, thereby frustrating the customer.
-Based on the type of failure, there are chances of safety hazards that can even cost the life of users.
+Rating 10—Very high and hazardous.
+When an effect has this number, the product can become inoperative, thereby frustrating the customer.
+Based on the type of failure, there are chances of safety hazards that can even cost users their lives.

-2. Rating 7-8 – Loss of basic functions causing dissatisfaction to users
+Rating 7-8 – Loss of basic functions causing dissatisfaction among users

-3. Rating 4-6 – Moderate, thereby making most users feel annoyed or inconvenient.
+Rating 4-6 – Moderate, making most users feel annoyed or inconvenienced.

-4. Rating 3 – Minor, which means only a part of the system has a failure and that can be identified only by a few users.
+Rating 3 - Minor, which means only a part of the system has a failure that can be identified only by a few users.

-5. Rating 2 – Very Minor, which means that the failure can be identified only by a very few users with technical knowledge.
+Rating 2 – Very Minor, which means that the failure can be identified only by very few users with technical knowledge.

 Step 3: Gauge Probability of Occurrence: